 Leslie and Paul had some dialogue about soft tissue in dinosaurs, the proposition made by Leslie was, "Original tissues and carbon-14 can’t last millions of years, yet they are found in dinosaur fossils."

-Paul: Mary Schweitzer, the molecular palaeontologist, who first discovered the dinosaur tissue, is a Christian.
-Some people have tried to use Mary’s data to support their view of a young universe.
-It may be worth saying that Mary is horrified that some people accuse her of hiding the true meaning of her data.
-For her, science and faith go together.
+Paul: Mary Schweitzer, the molecular palaeontologist, who first discovered the dinosaur soft tissue, is a Christian.
+Some people have tried to use Mary’s data to support their view of a young universe, leaving Mary horrified.
+Mary supports the scientific data and the overwhelming evidence supporting evolution and earth's great antiquity.
+Some people accuse her of hiding the true meaning of her data, but for her science and faith go together.

 Mary has gone on to explain why the iron in the blood of the dinosaur may help to preserve it.
 Atoms in organic tissue may not degrade if there are no microbes to feed on the organic matter.
 Scientists had previously thought proteins that make up soft tissue should degrade in less than 1 million years but they are learning all the time.
 After the death of the dinosaur, the iron in the minuscule iron nanoparticles generates free radicals, which are highly reactive molecules.
 The free radicals cause proteins and cell membranes to tie in knots, they basically act like formaldehyde.
 Formaldehyde, of course, preserves tissue.
 There are other factors too, the surrounding material the fossil is buried in etc. The bones of these dinosaurs were not scattered, suggesting they were buried quickly.
 They are also buried in sandstone, which is porous and may wick away bacteria and reactive enzymes that would otherwise degrade the bone.